-Other conditions that can damage the hip joint to the extent that requires replacement include rheumatoid arthritis (inflammatory arthritis), osteonecrosis (where poor blood supply to the ball portion of the hip causes it to weaken and deform) and hip fractures (particularly in the elderly due to falls).
+Other conditions that may lead to hip replacement surgery include rheumatoid arthritis (inflammatory arthritis) and osteonecrosis (where poor blood supply to the ball portion of the hip causes it to weaken and deform).

 People who might benefit from hip replacement surgery include those who have hip pain and/or stiffness that:

 - Limits everyday activities, such as walking, bending, or rising from a seated position

 - Interferes with sleep

 - Persists despite anti-inflammatory/pain medication, physical therapy, or walking supports.

 An orthopaedic surgeon will assess the need for a hip replacement, taking into account the person’s medical history, lifestyle, physical examination (especially range of motion of the hip joint and strength of the supporting muscles), and x-rays or magnetic resonance imaging (MRI) scans.

 Although most people who undergo hip replacement surgery are between the ages of 50 and 80 years, consideration for hip replacement surgery is based on a patient's pain and disability, not their age.
 A person also needs to be well enough to cope with both a major operation and the rehabilitation that is required afterwards.

 A hip replacement is a major operation and there are many things to consider before deciding upon surgery.
 The risks and benefits of the surgery should be discussed with the surgeon.
 The most common risks include: